calgagi/competitive_programming/comp/README.md

 }
 ~~~

-Find bridges
+Modified Tarjan's algorithm
 ---
+Used to find bridges.
 A bridge is an edge which makes the graph disconnected if removed.
 Time: O(V + E).
 ~~~c++
 // Adjacency list of graph
 vector<vector<int> > graph;